 Interface Specify the effective interface for the rule.
+If you choose multiple ports, the entry will be applied to all selected ports simultaneously.
 External Port Enter the service port or port range the router provided for accessing external network.
 The ports or port ranges cannot overlap with those of other virtual server rules.
 Internal Port Specify the service port or port range of the LAN host as virtual server.
 Internal Server IP Enter the IP address of the specified internal server for the entry.
 All the requests from the internet to the specified LAN port will be redirected to this host.

 Protocol Specify the protocol used for the entry.
 Status Check the box to enable the rule.